Original Medicare (Fee-for-service) Appeals

 Expedited Determination Appeals Process (Some Part A claims only)

-Home Health Agencies (HHAs), Skilled Nursing Facilities (SNFs), Comprehensive Outpatient Rehabilitation Facilities (CORFs), and Hospices with beneficiaries enrolled in the original Medicare (fee-for-service) plan are required to notify beneficiaries of their right to an expedited review process when these providers anticipate that Medicare coverage of their services will end.
+Home Health Agencies (HHAs), Skilled Nursing Facilities (SNFs), Comprehensive Outpatient Rehabilitation Facilities (CORFs), and Hospices caring for beneficiaries enrolled in Original Medicare are required to notify beneficiaries of their right to an expedited review process when these providers anticipate that Medicare coverage of their services will end before they have finished providing them.
+Hospitals are also required to notify hospitalized inpatient Original Medicare beneficiaries of their hospital discharge appeal rights and their right to appeal a discharge decision.

 - Help with File Formats and Plug-Ins